 - The Kowloon-Canton Railway Corporation (KCRC) is a public corporation established by statute and is wholly owned by the Government of the Hong Kong Special Administrative Region.
 It is charged with the task of operating and developing domestic, cross-boundary and intercity railway services in a prudent commercial manner.
 However, under the provisions of the Rail Merger Ordinance passed by Hong Kong's Legislative Council in June 2007, on 2 December 2007 the MTR Corporation assumed day-to-day responsibility for operating KCRC's railway assets by way of the grant of a service concession for an initial period of 50 years, which is extendable.
 KCRC retains ownership of the railway assets covered in the service concession agreement and receives annual payments from the MTR Corporation comprising a fixed sum of \$750 million and a variable sum calculated as a sliding scale proportion of annual gross revenue above \$2.5 billion generated by the MTR Corporation from the KCRC railway assets. - In August 2018, the Government of the Hong Kong Special Administrative Region vested the land and interests or other rights in respect of the land for the operation of the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL) and assigned the movable assets of the XRL to the Corporation.
 Subsequently, the Corporation, as the owner of the XRL assets, granted the right to operate the XRL to MTR Corporation for a concession period of 10 years under a Supplemental Service Concession Agreement (SSCA).
 Under this SSCA, the Corporation shall reimburse MTR Corporation for the Pre-Operating Costs directly resulted from the planning and commencement of the operation of the XRL and shall make fixed annual payments to MTR Corporation totalling \$7,965 million during the 10-year concession period.
 In return, the Corporation is entitled to receive Variable Annual Payment from MTR Corporation, calculated on the revenue generated from the operation of the XRL.
-Should the MTR Corporation fail to observe the terms of the agreements, there is provision for KCRC to take back and operate its assets. - In February 2020, the land or interests or other rights in respect of the land for the operation of the Tuen Ma Line Phase 1 (TML1), forming part of the Shatin to Central Link (SCL), were vested in and the movable assets of the TML1 were assigned to the Corporation by the Government of Hong Kong Special Administrative Region.
-On 14 February 2020, the TML1 commenced its commercial operations.
-The right to operate the TML1 was granted by the Corporation to MTR Corporation for a concession period of 2 years under a SSCA.
-The Corporation expects this agreement to be superseded by subsequent supplemental service concession agreement(s) with MTR Corporation for the operation of the TML1 and subsequent phases of the SCL. - 104 KCRC retains a small management team responsible for management and financing of its debts, and for investing any available funds.
+Should the MTR Corporation fail to observe the terms of the agreements, there is provision for KCRC to take back and operate its assets. - In February 2020, the land or interests or other rights in respect of the land for the operation of the Tuen Ma Line Phase 1 (TML1), forming part of the Shatin to Central Link (SCL), were vested in and the movable assets of the TML1 were assigned to the Corporation by the Government of the Hong Kong Special Administrative Region.
+In June 2021, the land or interests or other rights in respect of the land for the operation of the full Tuen Ma Line (TML), forming part of the SCL were vested in and the movable assets of the TML were assigned to the Corporation by the Government of the Hong Kong Special Administrative Region.
+Following the completion of the full TML, the Corporation entered into a supplemental service concession agreement with MTR Corporation under which MTR Corporation was granted the right to operate the TML for a concession period of two years.
+The full TML commenced its commercial operation on 27 June 2021.
+The Corporation expects this agreement to be superseded by a subsequent supplemental service concession agreement with MTR Corporation for the operation of the SCL upon its completion. - KCRC retains a small management team responsible for management and financing of its debts, and for investing any available funds.
 KCRC is also responsible for monitoring the MTR Corporation's compliance with its various obligations under the merger-related agreements, including revenue sharing, annual payments, outsourcing to MTR Corporation of specified KCRC day-to-day activities, and for managing its remaining subsidiaries.